ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/03-glossary.md

 worst case occur under exceedingly rare circumstances.
 Due to its tight inner loop, it tends to run better than any other known sort in general cases.
 Thus, it is a popular sort to use in code libraries.
-It works by divide and conquer, by selecting a [pivot]{.term} value, splitting the list into parts that are either less than or greater than the pivot, and then sorting the two parts.
+It works by divide-and-conquer, by selecting a [pivot]{.term} value, splitting the list into parts that are either less than or greater than the pivot, and then sorting the two parts.